Rotatable Antenna-Empowered Wireless Networks: A Tutorial: RA Channel Estimation/Acquisition

 \subsubsection{ML-Based Estimation}

-As demonstrated by the geometric channel model in \eqref{channel_model}, the RA channel can be parameterized by a set $\mathcal{C}_k$ that collects dominant path parameters, e.g., AoA pairs and propagation coefficients.
-A key property of RA systems is that antenna orientation reconfigures the radiation pattern or array manifold but does not alter the underlying propagation geometry within a coherence interval.
+As demonstrated by the geometric channel model in \eqref{channel_model}, the RA channel can be parameterized by a set $\mathcal{C}_k$ that collects dominant path parameters, such as AoA pairs and propagation coefficients.
+A key property of RA systems is that antenna rotation reconfigures the radiation pattern or array manifold but does not alter the underlying propagation geometry within a coherence interval.
 Hence, a common practice is to estimate the sparse channel parameters and then reconstruct the CSI for arbitrary orientations based on these parameters.

 Consider the received signal model in \eqref{block_model} for the dynamic-orientation case.
 By stacking the received signal vectors $ \{ \mathbf y^{(t)}\}_{t=1}^{T_a}$, the received signal in \eqref{multiview_obser} can be rewritten as follows: